korn-sudo/Project-Fog/README.md

  1. OCS Panel not working or cannot access the site.
 >_OCS panel will not work if you install Shadowsocks or cancel the installation.
 Shadowsocks and OCS do not work together.
 >If you want the OCS Panel back, go to "menu > "13" "3".
 This will bring back the OCS Panel settings._

 2. Cannot access V2ray Panel Settings.
 >_If your concern is to change the default username and password, go to your VPS terminal, go to "menu" > "12" > "15"._

 3. How to access Webmin?
 >_your_ip_address:10000 | username: root | password: your-root-password_

-4.After reboot, some services are not available.
+4. After reboot, some services are not available.
 >_Yes, Wait 30 seconds to 1 minute after a server reboot to load all tunneling software and to apply all IPTABLES rules._

 5. Multilogin Restriction not working.
 >_It will not work in v2ray, shadowsocks openvpn and IPSec._

 6. Universal Installer does not work.
 >_Install and choose the appropriate version for your vps already mentioned in the post._

 7. How to determine if it can block torrents.
 >_The torrent restriction can be circumvented, but basic iptables rules are enough to block for normal users.
 >Make a simulation of it.
 Without doing anything.
 Just trying to access torrent sites, it blocked._